scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-08-11-an-accurate-description-of-your-work-requires-adjectives-i-don-t-have.md

-## An accurate description of your work requires adjectives I don’t have.
+## An accurate description of your work requires adjectives I don't have.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/08/an-accurate-description-of-your-work-requires-adjectives-i-dont-have
  * Wednesday, August 11, 2010